odradev/odradev.github.io/docusaurus/blog/2023-06-27-we-are-here-to-stay/index.md

 we have been working hard on bringing Odra to the Casper world.
 While we are proud of what we have achieved so far, the hard part is just beginning.
-Smart contract developers from the outside of our team are starting to use Odra.
+Smart contract developers from outside of our team are starting to use Odra.
 We are thrilled about it and here is how we are going to support the community.

 <!--truncate-->